mpschumm/mussels-seastars-abm/README.md

 Also, remember that BehaviorSpace runs once *before* ``setup`` is run.
 Thus, if you include something like ``clear-all`` in ``setup``, you will blow away the variable values set by BehaviorSpace.

+Support with Python and Java coding for use with cluster: Phil Schumm (pschumm)